dinohapp/StructureJournal/README.md

 - Decided to go with Date.toISOString().slice(0, 10) instead of the native .getMonth, .getDate methods
 - Fixed a bug: db.sqlite was created in the parent folder and another db.js was being created in the ./bun/ folder.
 - fs.existsSync() checks if the file is there and the db = new Database creates the empty file.
 Decided to remove the fs.existsSync() and add IF NOT EXISTS constraint to each table query (I think that's a better design anyway.)

+2022-12-13
+- Finally have time to work on the project.
+The next logical thing is to be able to add entries to the database.
+- First, query the database for an existing year.
+If it does not exist, create with all the fields empty.
+Do the same process for season, month, week and day.
+All fields are derived from timeHandler.js -> formatDate().

+2022-12-15
+- Thinking through the MVP of the app.
+User interface does not matter at this point, just need to be able to add entries to the database and be able to view them.
+CRU(D).

 # Contributing
 Feel free to contribute to this project or reach out to me with any suggestions.